NearbyShops/Nearby-Shops-Android-app/README.md

 License
 =======

-                      GNU GENERAL PUBLIC LICENSE
-                       Version 3, 29 June 2007

- Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>
- Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-Copyright (c) 2020 Nearby Shops
+Copyright (c) 2020 Nearby Shops Commercial License

+Commercial or Non-Commercial Use of the Source Code must require our Permission.

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.